naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Dino: (snickering) Yeah, eat what you lack.

-Eris: (deadpanning at Dino) Then maybe I should order brains on delivery for you.
+Eris Annoyed: (deadpanning at Dino) Then maybe I should order brains on delivery for you.

 %